 Exception columns prevent false precision.
 Add fields such as missing location, unclear machine ID, unknown GL code, unmatched customer account, possible duplicate restock, surcharge review, price variance, and credit verification.
 AP can then post the clean lines and route only the questionable lines to the office manager, procurement, or the vendor relationship owner.

-For office coffee invoice QuickBooks NetSuite import work, avoid over-compressing the output.
-A single invoice total is not enough.
-A line-level file with normalized categories and preserved raw descriptions gives finance a usable audit trail when someone asks why a floor, department, or location was charged for a brewer rental, a pantry restock, or a route fee.
+When the file is destined for QuickBooks or NetSuite import, avoid over-compressing the output.
+A line-level file with normalized categories and preserved raw descriptions gives finance a usable audit trail when someone asks why a floor or department was charged for a brewer rental, a pantry restock, or a route fee.

 Use prompt-based extraction when templates cannot keep up with vendor formats

 Manual entry works when invoice volume is low and every document looks the same.
 Fixed templates work until the vendor changes a PDF layout, a second provider enters the workflow, or a consolidated invoice starts mixing floors, machines, and service areas.
-Break-room invoices are especially hard to template because the useful fields are not only in the header and totals.
-They are scattered through product descriptions, location blocks, route notes, rental lines, surcharge labels, and credits.
+Break-room invoices are especially hard to template because the useful fields are scattered through product descriptions, location blocks, route notes, rental lines, surcharge labels, and credits — not just the header and totals.

 A copy-ready prompt could be: "Extract each office coffee, vending, pantry, or micro-market invoice line into one row.
 Include vendor, invoice number, invoice date, customer account, site, building, floor, department, machine ID or service area, raw line description, normalized category, unit of measure, quantity, unit price, extended amount, fee type, surcharge amount, tax amount, credit amount, GL code, cost center, review status, and notes.
 Carry location headers down to each related line, keep raw and normalized fields separate, flag missing location or unclear machine data, and include invoice subtotal, tax, surcharge, credits, and total for reconciliation."